roblanf/sangeranalyseR/readme.md

 # Here's the protein sequence from GenBank
 ref.seq = "SRQWLFSTNHKDIGTLYFIFGAWAGMVGTSLSILIRAELGHPGALIGDDQIYNVIVTAHAFIMIFFMVMPIMIGGFGNWLVPLMLGAPDMAFPRMNNMSFWLLPPALSLLLVSSMVENGAGTGWTVYPPLSAGIAHGGASVDLAIFSLHLAGISSILGAVNFITTVINMRSTGISLDRMPLFVWSVVITALLLLLSLPVLAGAITMLLTDRNLNTSFFDPAGGGDPILYQHLFWFFGHPEVYILILPGFGMISHIISQESGKKETFGSLGMIYAMLAIGLLGFIVWAHHMFTVGMDVDTRAYFTSATMIIAVPTGIKIFSWLATLHGTQLSYSPAILWALGFVFLFTVGGLTGVVLANSSVDIILHDTYYVVAHFHYVLSMGAVFAIMAGFIHWYPLFTGLTLNNKWLKSHFIIMFIGVNLTFFPQHFLGLAGMPRRYSDYPDAYTTWNIVSTIGSTISLLGILFFFFIIWESLVSQRQVIYPIQLNSSIEWYQNTPPAEHSYSELPLLTN"

-# Don't forget to set the correct genetic code
-# In this example, we need the invertebrate mitochondrial code

-# You can see a table of genetic codes like this
+# Choose your genetic code from this table
 GENETIC_CODE_TABLE

-# And choose the one you want like this
 inv.mito.code = getGeneticCode('SGC4', full.search = T)

+# Now the easy bit: merge reads and correct frameshifts
 merged.reads = merge.reads(reads, ref.aa.seq = ref.seq, genetic.code = inv.mito.code)
 merged.reads

 BrowseSeqs(merged.reads$alignment)
 ```

 Note that the merged.reads object now includes an additional item called 'indels', which is a data frame describing how many indels were introduced into each read during the frameshift correction process.
 In this example, the frameshift correction process made no difference to the consensus, since there were no meaningful frameshifts in the input reads.